mendersoftware/mender-docs/03.Client-installation/02.Install-with-Debian-package/01.Upgrading/docs.md

    daemons, you will need to start both of them, with `mender-auth daemon` and `mender-update daemon`, respectively.

-6. If any scripts call either `journalctl` or `systemctl` with `mender-client` as an argument, then they will need to change depending on context.
-There are two services, `mender-authd` and `mender-updated`.
-Depending on which one is being manipulated, you need to use one of those two.
-Additionally, it may be necessary to invoke both services if you want to ensure that both services are stopped, for instance.
-Bringing the services up should require only `systemctl start mender-updated`, since it has a dependency on `mender-authd`.
+6. If any scripts call either `journalctl` or `systemctl` with `mender-client` as an argument, you will need to change that. `mender-client` service has been replaced by two services `mender-authd` and `mender-updated`.